GSNCodes/Face_Recognition_OpenCV/README.md

 ## Notes

-The program uses "hog" (Histogram of Oriented Gradients) by default to perform facial recognition.
+1. The program uses "hog" (Histogram of Oriented Gradients) by default to perform facial recognition.
-But, if your system has a GPU support you can use the "cnn" (Convolutional Neural Network) model to do the same.
+But, if your system has GPU support you can use the "cnn" (Convolutional Neural Network) model to do the same.

+2. Take a look at the `requirement.txt` file for the required libraries and dependencies.

-The folder containing user images should be structured as below:
+3. The folder containing user images should be structured as below:

 ```
 User_Faces/